 Toys such as this dentist set are meant to help children find their own interests.
 This is also one of the reasons most Montessori toys try to be realistic or mimic real life.
 Montessori toys strive to help set realistic goals and allow children to reach for those interests and achievements.
 In the case of this dentist set, a child might realize they enjoy playing with this set more than a garage toolset.
 This might help them understand their desires and interests better, by showing that they like helping with the body instead of machines or materials.

-3. Building Blocks
+3. Building blocks

 Classic building blocks are a must-have Montessori toy.
 Some blocks are plain wood while others are painted bright solid colors.
 These blocks are typically made of solid wood which is sanded to be smooth and safe for kids.

-4. Cars, Trucks, & Trains
+4. Cars, trucks, & trains

 Vehicles like cars, trucks, and trains are just as popular in the Montessori world as they are in more mainstream toys.
 Montessori cars and trucks are almost always made of wood and are never motorized.
 Wooden train sets such as Brio are also quite common (and popular!).

-5. Wooden Puzzles
+5. Wooden puzzles

 Wooden puzzles are common Montessori toys.
 This can include standard puzzles, scenes with a few puzzle pieces, or puzzle-like clocks or calendars.
 Or, fun puzzles like the fishing game above!

-6. Stacker Toys
+6. Stacker toys

 Stacker toys are very popular for babies and younger preschoolers.
 This includes shape stacking towers and classic rainbow-shaped wooden stackers.